By Peggy Gaddis ©1964

 “Scruples?
 I don’t burden myself with anything so silly.”

 Author Peggy Gaddis must have been in a crabby mood in the four hours it took her to churn out this throwaway novel: Characters have the inexplicable habit of flying off the handle at the slightest provocation.
 Even Gaddis’ usually saintly mother character here gets all peevish when she is offered money for some jam she presents to a guest, snapping sharply at the hapless young woman and making her “flushed and uncomfortable.”
 The next second Mom “suddenly smiled a warm, friendly smile that wiped out any hint of the momentary resentment she had felt.
-‘And I certainly hope you’re going to be a friend of mind and that you will come out again.’”
+‘And I certainly hope you’re going to be a friend of mine and that you will come out again.’”
 No thanks!

 Just like her mother, Nurse Jennie Cosgrove is also prone to being cold and snippy, such as to the rich patient’s handsome chauffeur, a seemingly friendly man who offers to take her to dinner, or to the patient’s daughter, who offers to drive her home and innocently remarks that Jennie’s family of eight might be a bit much taken en masse: “Put down that gun, pal!”
 Celia Chalmers drawls when Jennie comes at her all ablaze.
 But when Jennie is in the arms of her intended, Johnnie Ottwell, you’ll definitely need a slug of Pepto-Bismol to tame that tummy upset from too much sugar: “He and Jennie were looking at each other as though they would never tire of it,” and then he “drew Jennie close, entirely oblivious to the others, and kissed her, a long, ardent, satisfying kiss ...
 Jennie was starry-eyed when she got into the car.”